 CONSTRUCTION CONTEST OPEN TO MISSISSIPPI CAREER TECH PROGRAMS

-PEARL ― By aiming to become successful trade professionals0, students enrolled in career and technical education programs are building bright futures.
-Next spring, Mississippians will have an opportunity to see what else CTE students can build when they put their creative skills to the test during the Building Futures Construction Competition.
+PEARL ― Career and technical education students across Mississippi are being challenged to put their creative skills to the test during the Building Futures Construction Competition.

 “This isn’t just a competition — it’s a celebration of the many ways modern CTE programs are preparing students for stable, rewarding futures,” said MCEF President Mike Barkett.
-“The contest guidelines are general in nature, so students will be challenged to use creativity, imagination and teamwork.
-We know what they’re capable of achieving, and we can’t wait to see the results.”
+“Previous entries reflected hope, optimism, ambition and aspirations of our students’ futures.
+And based on the concepts we’re hearing about this year, the future certainly looks bright.”

-Teams will have approximately six months to build projects and plan for the transportation of their projects to the west bay of the Mississippi Trade Mart for judging.
+Teams will have approximately six months to build projects and plan for the transportation of their projects to the Mississippi Trade Mart for judging.
 The top teams in the two categories (wood and metal) will be awarded $1,000 cash prizes for their school programs.
 They also may advertise and sell their projects at the MCEF SkillsUSA competition.

 The competition announcement coincides with National Careers in Construction Month in October.
 Led in Mississippi by MCEF, the annual, month-long initiative focuses on statewide efforts to combat shortages of craft professionals by ensuring that more students have access to modern, high-quality CTE training programs.